Undergraduate Courses Offered

 This 12-unit class provides a general introduction to computational tools for biology.
 The course is divided into two modules, which may be taken individually as courses 02-251 and 02-252.
 Module 1 covers computational molecular biology/genomics.
 It examines important sources of biological data, how they are archived and made available to researchers, and what computational tools are available to use them effectively in research.
 In the process, it covers basic concepts in statistics, mathematics, and computer science needed to effectively use these resources and understand their results.
 Specific topics covered include sequence data, searching and alignment, structural data, genome sequencing, genome analysis, genetic variation, gene and protein expression, and biological networks and pathways.
 Module 2 covers computational cell biology, including biological modeling and image analysis.
 It includes homeworks requiring modification of scripts to perform computational analyses.
 The modeling component includes computer models of population dynamics, biochemical kinetics, cell pathways, neuron behavior, and stochastic simulations.
 The imaging component includes basics of machine vision, morphological image analysis, image classification and image-derived models.
 Lectures and examinations are joint with 03-250 but recitations are separate.
 Recitations for this course are intended primarily for computer science, statistics or engineering majors at the undergraduate or graduate level who have had significant prior experience with computer science or programming.
 Students may not take both 02-250/03-250 and either 02-251/03-251 or 02-252/03-252 for credit.

-This is an introductory laboratory-based course designed to teach basic biological laboratory skills used in exploring the quantitative nature of biological systems and the reasoning required for performing research in computational biology.
-Over the course of the semester, students will perform many experiments and quantitatively analyze the results of these experiments.
-Students will also have the opportunity to design experiments based on the data they collect.
-During this course students will be using traditional, well-developed techniques to answer open questions.
-What changes occur in the splicing of genes as an organism ages?
+This is an introductory laboratory-based course designed to teach basic biological laboratory skills used in exploring the quantitative nature of biological systems and the computational reasoning required for performing research in computational biology.
+Over the course of the semester, students will perform various experiments and computationally analyze the results of these experiments.
+Students will also use computation to design experiments based on the data they collect.
+During this course students will be using traditional, well-developed techniques as well as automated lab equipment to answer scientific questions: How should different sources of DNA in a specimen be identified?
 What changes do cells undergo during apoptosis?
-Understanding the results of these experiments will require students to think critically about the results they generate, the appropriate controls required to confirm results, and the biological context within which these results were obtained.
-During this course students will gain experience in many aspects of scientific research, including: Sequencing and analyzing a large and diverse population of DNA, Designing and performing PCR for a variety of analyses, Maintaining cell cultures, Taking brightfield and fluorescent microscopy images, Developing methods for automated analysis of cell images, Communicating results to peers and colleagues.
+Understanding the results of these experiments will require students to think critically about the data they generate, the appropriate controls required to support their conclusions, and the biological context within which these results were obtained.
+During this course students will gain experience in many aspects of scientific research, including: designing and executing protocols for traditional and automated experiments, computational processing and analysis of collected results and communicating results to peers and colleagues.

 Course Outline: (1) 3-hour lab per week (1) 1-hour lecture per week.
-9 units.
+9 units (12 units for CB majors).
 This course counts as a CSD Science and Engineering requirement as well as the lab requirement, and Dietrich College’s Modeling/Science Gen Ed requirement.

 02-317 Algorithms in Nature